hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 - Try aggregating results from multiple fields together.
 - Check other features, such as food categories to see how they affect the results.
 - Check more advanced topics, for example - how a business's website affects its popularity.
+- There seem to be a little trend in the `# of reviews as function of distance from the center` graph, might be intresting to select a different center point, and see if it improves the results and makes this trendline less ambiguous.